- City Hall

 Unfortunately, changes cannot be approved if the initial proposal does not meet the requirements of the zoning ordinance or other regulation.
 However, the property owner does have the option of applying for a variance, special use permit, or rezoning.

-Specific information about zoning requirements can be found under Title 14 of the Millington Municipal Code.
+Specific information about zoning requirements can be found under Title 14 of the Millington Municipal Code and here on the MTAS website.